This article looks at how business intelligence (BI) tools help sales departments to work more effectively and increase revenues.

 1. Identify higher-profit customers and focus on them

 Although all customers are important not all of them are equal when it comes to bringing in revenues.
-There are those “big fish” accounts that may place a big order once in a while, stealing all the attention of sales reps; however, often it is regular, dependable and high-volume customers that bring the most amount of money in the long-term.
-With BI tools sales departments can better rank their customers based on multiple criteria, such as a value of purchase, recency, frequency and consistency.
+There are those “big fish” accounts that may place a big order once in a while, stealing all the attention of sales reps.
+However, often it is regular, dependable and high-volume customers that bring the most amount of money in the long-term.
+With BI tools sales departments can better rank customers based on multiple criteria, such as a value of purchase, recency, frequency and consistency.

 2. Improve customers list

 Once BI helps to better understand a company’s client portfolio, the company can start working on its lower value customers.
 There are often those low-value customers which salespeople can either try to replace by acquiring other, more suitable and active customers or work on re-engaging them.
 Sometimes these low value accounts are simply those accounts that were neglected or forgotten at some points.
-Upon identifying them, one may try to re-build relationships with them and see how a company can better serve to their particular needs that may have been ignored in the past.
+Upon identifying them, one may try to re-build relationships with them.
+See how a company can better serve to their particular needs that may have been ignored in the past.

 3. Sell more to existing customers